Qthan/s2n/tests/sidewinder/README.md

 are not susceptible to timing attacks.

 For more details, see https://github.com/awslabs/s2n/issues/463
-NOTE: Much of this information was discssed in greater detail in the [s2n blog post:](https://aws.amazon.com/blogs/security/s2n-and-lucky-13/)

 ## What are timing side channels

-Crypographic protocols such as TLS are supposed to keep secret information secret.
+Cryptographic protocols such as TLS are supposed to keep secret information secret.
 They do this by ensuring that WHICH bytes go over the wire is hidden using encryption.
 However, if the code is not carefully written, WHEN bytes go over the wire may depend on values that were supposed to remain secret.